Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

 Currently a fourth-year Computer Science student studying at UBC with a minor in Mathematics.
-My technical focus is in C/C++ and C#, with interest in engine, graphics, and game programming.
+My technical focus is in C/C++ and C#, with interest in game engine, graphics, and OS programming.

 <!-- My interests span across Gaming, Aviation, Motorsports, and Travelling. -->